So, you think you’re happy enough, right?

 You think you’re happy enough, don’t you?
 You could be anywhere on earth right now, and still, you’ll be thinking the same.

-Well, it’s a stretch to include all of humanity, but you get the point how pervasive that belief is: Since people analyze they’re not particularly sad, so it automatically means they’re happy enough.
+Well, it’s a stretch to include all of humanity, but you get the idea of how pervasive that belief is: Since people analyze they’re not particularly sad, so it automatically means they’re happy enough.

-So, almost everyone thinks they’re happy enough.
+So, you see, almost everyone thinks they’re happy enough.
 Even a homeless guy can vouch for that.
-Could they or you be wrong?

 Can You Be Happier?

-That is it.
-You’ll be as happy as you can be once you’ve successfully achieved all the personal goals, the work-related goals, the relationship goals, and perhaps many other unsaid and unplanned ‘expectation-goals.’
+That’s it—you said it.
+You’ll be as happy as you can be only when you’ve achieved all your goals — the work-related goals, the relationship goals, and perhaps many other unsaid and unplanned ‘expectation-goals.’

 So, this is what it comes down to — people tend to attach their happiness to things they lack now and believe they will be happy when they have those.

-The idea of happiness that most people carry is this—that success, achievements, and acquisitions need to happen before happiness arrives.
-More the successes, more the happiness.
-Less the successes, less the happiness.
-Simple.
+The idea of happiness that most people carry is this—that successes, achievements, and acquisitions need to happen before happiness arrives.
+More successes, more happiness.
+Less the number of successes, less the happiness.
+Simple, right?

-Look at this infographic from Dr Emma Seppala’s book The Happiness Track:
+Look at this infographic from Dr. Emma Seppala’s excellent book, The Happiness Track: